 Phonics and whole-word approach – hand-in-hand system

-The best way forward from this movement is ensuring that neither methods are taught in isolation.
+The best way forward from this movement is ensuring that neither method is taught in isolation.
 Phonics alone cannot work without word recognition and vice versa.

 With the MindChamps Reading programme for children aged 3-7 years old, you will be able to find the balance that is required for children to gain traction on their reading progress.
 Pairing both phonics and whole language approach in both reading and comprehension, this phonics class will be suited for parents who are interested in enrolling their children in an engaging, learning environment where their love for reading can be developed.